 Who would ever expect to go to work and not be paid for it?

-We subsequently have communities of female entrepreneurs who are over-exposed, under-paid and struggling to make ends meet.
+We have communities of female entrepreneurs who are over-exposed and underpaid.

 More than ever we are in an era of transparency in the modern world and organisations are being publicly called to account with their corporate responsibility, particularly via social media.
-Consumers increasingly care about ethical business practices and ensuring that organisations 'walk their talk.'
-This presents serious risk to organisations currently engaging in profiting from the free labour of women and opportunity for those who are prepared to be at the forefront of change.
+Consumers increasingly care about ethical business practices and ensuring that organisations 'walk their talk' to demonstrate their commitments.

 The #payforprogress campaign is focused on taking action to progress equality forward by:

 1. Advocating for women in business who are asked to work for free, empowering them to value their worth and price themselves accordingly through the PEARL alliance

 2. Working with existing gender equality organisations and applicable government departments to integrate into any relevant and aligned equality action plans